-5.16.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/children at Cardinal Newman Catholic School.
+- 5.16.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/children in the school. - 5.16.2 The school adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018).

-- 5.16.2 The school adheres to 'Searching, Screening and Confiscation: Advice for Schools (Updated July 2022). - 5.13.3 Cardinal Newman Catholic School's searching, screening and confiscation procedures are included in our Behaviour Policy for further information.
+5.13.3 Please see searching, screening and confiscation policy (should either be a standalone policy, in positive handling or in behaviour policy) for further information.